Energy Efficient Condo Recommendations From HOA Property Management

 And speaking of every little bit helping, let’s discuss some quick tips that both condo residents and managers can implement in order to conserve energy while maximizing comfort.
 These tips include:

 • Weatherstrip your windows and draft-proof your outlets.
-While weatherstripping windows is an obvious energy-saving step, draft-proofing outlets with foam gaskets, caulk, or putty also helps.
+While weatherstripping windows is an obvious energy-saving step, draft-proofing outlets with foam gaskets, caulk or putty also helps.

 • Seal off your window-unit air conditioner.
-Window units are far less efficient than central AC, but if you absolutely must use one, ensure that it’s well sealed.
+Window units are far less efficient than central AC, but if you absolutely must use one, ensure that it’s well-sealed.

-• Shorten up your shower.
+• Shorten your shower.
 Sailors practice aptly named “Navy showers” during which they turn off the water while lathering up.
 You don’t have to change your showering habits that much, but shortening shower time saves water and energy.

 • Don’t block air registers and radiators.
 Blocking registers keeps room temperatures lower or higher than they should be.